xolvio/pojo-observer/README.md

   // ...
 ```

-Finally, you also have access to a `history` object:
+Finally, you also have access to a `history` object (thanks to @TillaTheHun0 for this addition):

 ```jsx
   // ...